CERT-Polska/mquery/docs/goodyara.md

 You probably see where this is going - all of these conditions are ignored.
 Mquery doesn't care about 2-byte fragments (or their location in the file), or file size, and can't compute imphash.
-Mquery won't be able to speed up this yara rule, and will end up running yara on every file in the dataset (slow!).
+Mquery won't be able to speed up this YARA rule, and will end up running YARA on every file in the dataset (slow!).

 ### bad case 2